 Scalable: The Weka system linear performance depends on the size of the cluster.
 Consequently, a certain amount of performance will be received for a cluster of size x, while doubling the size of the cluster to 2x will deliver double the performance.
 This applies to both data and metadata.

-The Weka system is N+2 or N+4 fully protected, i.e., any 2 concurrent failures in drives or backends does not cause any loss of data and maintains the Weka system up and running to provide continuous services.
+The Weka system is N+2 or N+4 fully protected, i.e., any 2 concurrent failures in drives or backends do not cause any loss of data and maintains the Weka system up and running to provide continuous services.
 This is achieved through a complex distributed protection scheme, which is determined when forming a cluster.
-The data part can range from 3 to 16, and the protection scheme can be either 2 or 4, i.e., clusters can be 3+2, 10+2 and even 16+4 for a large cluster of backend hosts.
+The data part can range from 3 to 16, and the protection scheme can be either 2 or 4, i.e., clusters can be 3+2, 10+2, and even 16+4 for a large cluster of backend hosts.

 The Weka system implements an any-to-any protection scheme, ensuring that if a backend fails, a rebuild process is performed using all other backends, taking the data that resided on the failed backend and recreating it using redundancy on other backends in the cluster.
-Consequently, redundancy is not redundancy across groups of backends, but is achieved through groups of data sets that protect each other in the whole cluster of backends.
+Consequently, redundancy is not across groups of backends but is achieved through groups of data sets that protect each other in the whole cluster of backends.
 In this way, if one backend fails in a cluster of 100 backends, all the other 99 backends will participate in the rebuild process, simultaneously reading and writing.
 This means that the Weka system rebuild process is extremely fast, unlike traditional storage architectures where functioning backends are only a small part of the backends or drives participating in the rebuild process.
 Furthermore, the bigger the cluster, the faster the rebuild process.

 This strategy for the replacement of a failed component does not affect the vulnerability of the system.
 Following a system failure, it is not necessary to replace a failed component with a valid component in order to recreate the data.
 In the Weka system, data is immediately recreated, leaving the replacement of the failed component with a functioning component as a background process.

 Failure domains are groups of backends that may fail because of a single, root cause.
 For example, all servers in a rack can be considered a failure domain if all are powered through a single power circuit, or all are connected through a single TOR switch.
 Consider a setup of 10 such racks with a cluster of 50 Weka backends (5 backends in each rack).
-During formation of the Weka cluster, it is possible to configure with 6+2 protection and make the Weka system aware of these possible failure domains by forming a protection stripe across racks.
+During the formation of the Weka cluster, it is possible to configure with 6+2 protection and make the Weka system aware of these possible failure domains by forming a protection stripe across racks.
 In this way, the 6+2 stripe will be spread on different racks, ensuring that the system remains operational in a full rack failure and that data is not lost.

-When a failure occurs, the data rebuild process begins by reading all the stripes where the failure occurred, rebuilding the data and returning to full protection.
+When a failure occurs, the data rebuild process begins by reading all the stripes where the failure occurred, rebuilding the data, and returning to full protection.
 If a second failure occurs, there will actually be three possible types of stripes:

 Stripes not affected by either of the failed components – no action required.